serverless/serverless/docs/providers/fn/guide/workflow.md

 ```

 ##### Deploy Function
-Use this to quickly overwrite your Kubeless Functinos, allowing you to develop faster.
+Use this to quickly overwrite your Fn Functinos, allowing you to develop faster.
 ```
 serverless deploy function -f [FUNCTION NAME]
 ```

 ##### Invoke Function
-Invokes an Kubeless Function and returns logs.
+Invokes an Fn Function and returns logs.
 ```
 serverless invoke function -f [FUNCTION NAME] -l
 ```